Stykki/CppPythonModule/README.md

 After installation try running the test module named "testModule.py"

 # How to use
-After installation generating masez becomes as easy as
+After installation generating mazes becomes as easy as
 ```python
 import cpp_module_01